-Appointments are booked one clinic at a time and we ask that clients using this service pay $20 as a contribution to the administrative costs of running the Legal Clinic.
+Appointments are booked one clinic at a time and we ask that clients using this service and who are able to, to pay $20 as a contribution to the administrative costs of running the Legal Clinic.

 We do not provide advice about financial or child support agreements.

 You will need to contact the Family Law Practitioners Association of WA to find an accredited family law specialist for advice about a financial agreement.